Continuation-of-Ashford/ashford-docs/mechanics.md

 ## Skill/Proficiency

 Firearms are a weapon type that a character can learn proficiency for.
 To do so, said character must first have proficiency in martial weapons.
-Should this requirement be met, learning the proficiency follows the same rules as learning a tool proficiency as outlined in ✦downtimes or Xanathar's Guide to Everything (XGE, pg.
+Should this requirement be met, learning the proficiency follows the same rules as learning a tool proficiency as outlined in [Downtime Actions](downtime_actions.md) or Xanathar's Guide to Everything (XGE, pg.
 134)

 ## Spells